Cardlytics (NASDAQ:CDLX) Rating Increased to Neutral at Bank of America

-Cardlytics (NASDAQ:CDLX) was upgraded by equities research analysts at Bank of America from an “underperform” rating to a “neutral” rating in a report issued on Friday, Analyst Ratings Network reports.
-The firm presently has a $128.00 price objective on the stock.
-Bank of America‘s price objective indicates a potential upside of 1.57% from the stock’s current price.
+Cardlytics (NASDAQ:CDLX) was upgraded by stock analysts at Bank of America from an “underperform” rating to a “neutral” rating in a research report issued on Thursday, Benzinga reports.
+The brokerage presently has a $128.00 price target on the stock.
+Bank of America‘s target price would suggest a potential upside of 0.49% from the stock’s current price.

-A number of other equities research analysts also recently commented on the company.
-Zacks Investment Research downgraded Cardlytics from a “hold” rating to a “sell” rating in a research report on Wednesday, February 10th.
-JPMorgan Chase & Co. boosted their price objective on Cardlytics from $82.00 to $110.00 and gave the company an “overweight” rating in a report on Wednesday, December 16th.
+CDLX has been the subject of several other reports.
+William Blair cut shares of Cardlytics from an “outperform” rating to a “market perform” rating in a research report on Thursday, January 14th.
 They noted that the move was a valuation call.
-Truist boosted their price objective on Cardlytics from $90.00 to $150.00 in a report on Monday.
-Finally, William Blair downgraded Cardlytics from an “outperform” rating to a “market perform” rating in a report on Thursday, January 14th.
+Zacks Investment Research lowered shares of Cardlytics from a “hold” rating to a “sell” rating in a research note on Wednesday, February 10th.
+Truist lifted their price target on shares of Cardlytics from $90.00 to $150.00 in a research note on Monday, March 1st.
+Finally, JPMorgan Chase & Co. lifted their price target on shares of Cardlytics from $82.00 to $110.00 and gave the stock an “overweight” rating in a research note on Wednesday, December 16th.
 They noted that the move was a valuation call.
-One investment analyst has rated the stock with a sell rating, four have assigned a hold rating and two have issued a buy rating to the company’s stock.
-The stock presently has a consensus rating of “Hold” and an average price target of $104.17.
+One analyst has rated the stock with a sell rating, four have given a hold rating and two have given a buy rating to the company.
+The company currently has an average rating of “Hold” and a consensus price target of $104.17.

-In other news, insider Kirk Somers sold 21,625 shares of the company’s stock in a transaction dated Tuesday, December 15th.
-The stock was sold at an average price of $131.42, for a total transaction of $2,841,957.50.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this link.
-Also, Director Scott D. Grimes sold 2,000 shares of the company’s stock in a transaction dated Tuesday, February 16th.
-The stock was sold at an average price of $157.21, for a total value of $314,420.00.
-Following the transaction, the director now directly owns 240,908 shares of the company’s stock, valued at $37,873,146.68.
+In other news, CEO Lynne Marie Laube sold 10,000 shares of the business’s stock in a transaction on Monday, December 14th.
+The shares were sold at an average price of $137.20, for a total transaction of $1,372,000.00.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this link.
+Also, Director Scott D. Grimes sold 2,000 shares of the business’s stock in a transaction on Wednesday, December 16th.
+The shares were sold at an average price of $135.31, for a total transaction of $270,620.00.
+Following the sale, the director now directly owns 246,908 shares of the company’s stock, valued at $33,409,121.48.
 The disclosure for this sale can be found here.
-Insiders have sold a total of 66,886 shares of company stock valued at $9,272,599 over the last three months.
-6.50% of the stock is currently owned by insiders.
+Insiders have sold 66,886 shares of company stock valued at $9,272,599 over the last three months.
+Insiders own 6.50% of the company’s stock.

-Several large investors have recently added to or reduced their stakes in the company.
-FMR LLC boosted its position in shares of Cardlytics by 2.3% during the 1st quarter.
-FMR LLC now owns 3,284,572 shares of the company’s stock worth $54,327,000 after acquiring an additional 72,847 shares in the last quarter.
-BlackRock Inc. increased its holdings in shares of Cardlytics by 4.2% in the fourth quarter.
-BlackRock Inc. now owns 2,048,867 shares of the company’s stock valued at $292,517,000 after purchasing an additional 83,096 shares during the period.
-JPMorgan Chase & Co. lifted its holdings in shares of Cardlytics by 105.7% during the fourth quarter.
-JPMorgan Chase & Co. now owns 1,451,294 shares of the company’s stock worth $207,202,000 after purchasing an additional 745,762 shares during the period.
-Wells Fargo & Company MN grew its position in Cardlytics by 15.8% in the 3rd quarter.
-Wells Fargo & Company MN now owns 961,867 shares of the company’s stock valued at $67,879,000 after buying an additional 131,209 shares during the last quarter.
-Finally, Morgan Stanley grew its position in Cardlytics by 13.0% in the 3rd quarter.
-Morgan Stanley now owns 862,533 shares of the company’s stock valued at $60,869,000 after buying an additional 99,352 shares during the last quarter.
-97.03% of the stock is owned by institutional investors and hedge funds.
+Large investors have recently added to or reduced their stakes in the stock.
+CVA Family Office LLC purchased a new stake in Cardlytics in the fourth quarter worth about $71,000.
+Capstone Triton Financial Group LLC purchased a new stake in Cardlytics in the fourth quarter worth about $124,000.
+Nisa Investment Advisors LLC lifted its stake in Cardlytics by 10.1% in the fourth quarter.
+Nisa Investment Advisors LLC now owns 1,090 shares of the company’s stock worth $156,000 after acquiring an additional 100 shares during the period.
+Cubist Systematic Strategies LLC purchased a new stake in Cardlytics in the third quarter worth about $184,000.
+Finally, Tudor Investment Corp Et Al purchased a new stake in Cardlytics in the fourth quarter worth about $201,000.
+97.03% of the stock is owned by institutional investors.

 About Cardlytics